-Excess Non-Concessional Contributions
+Excess Non-concessional contributions

-When you exceed your non-concessional contributions cap for income year, you have 60 days following the issue of an Excess-Non-Concessional Contributions Determination to elect to release your excess non-concessional contributions and 85% of the associated earnings from your account.
-Alternatively, you may elect not to release and be assessed for excess non-concessional contributions tax.
+When you exceed your non-concessional contributions cap for an income year, you have 60 days following the ATO's issuance of an Excess Non- Concessional Contributions Determination (ENCC Determination) to elect to release from your account your excess non-concessional contributions and 85% of the associated earnings, as stated in that ENCC Determination.
+Excess Non-concessional contributions that are not released are subject to excess non-concessional contributions tax, where the remaining value of your account is not nil.